cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 * `D` = 37095705934669439343138083508754565189542113879843219016388785533085940283555
   * This is the Edwards d parameter for Curve25519, as specified in Section 4.1 of [@RFC7748].
-* `A` = -1
 * `SQRT_M1` = 19681161376707505956807079304988542015446066515923890162744021073123829784752
 * `INVSQRT_A_MINUS_D` = 54469307008909316920995813868745141605393597292927456921205312896311721017578
 * `SQRT_AD_MINUS_ONE` = 25063068953384623474111414158702152701244531502492656460079210482610430750235
-  * The non-negative square roots are used in the choice of constants for `SQRT_M1` and `INVSQRT_A_MINUS_D`, while `SQRT_AD_MINUS_ONE` uses the negative square root as it has the least absolute residue.
 * `ONE_MINUS_D_SQ` = 1159843021668779879193775521855586647937357759715417654439879720876111806838
 * `D_MINUS_ONE_SQ` = 40440834346308536858101042469323190826248399146238708352240133220865137265952

-## Internal point representations {#pointrepr}

-Ristretto is agnostic to the underlying elliptic curve and hence also coordinate choices for expressing points on the curve.
-However, in this document, we follow the use of extended homogenous coordinates as in [@?RFC8032]:

-A point (x,y) is represented in extended homogeneous coordinates (X, Y, Z, T), with x = X/Z, y = Y/Z, x * y = T/Z.

-The neutral point is (0,1), or equivalently in extended homogeneous coordinates (0, Z, Z, 0) for any non-zero Z.

-Implementation **MUST NOT** expose underlying elliptic curve points.

 ## Square root of a ratio of field elements {#sqrtratio255}